francescoferretto/Investigating-relationships-between-Twitter-latent-topics-and-political-orientation/README.md

 Project for the Cognitive, Behavioral and Social Data @ Unipd, made by Natascia Caria, Marìa Emilia Charnelli, Francesco Ferretto, Matteo Lavina and Andrea Sinigaglia

-The aim of this project was, after a preliminary phase of data collection and labeling, in finding topics by analysis the cluster of topics among different political parties, and see their evolution through time.
+The aim of this project was, after a preliminary phase of data collection and labeling, in finding topics by analyzing the cluster of topics among different political parties and see their evolution through time.
 For an in-depth description of the project with its results, look at "CBSD_project.pdf" file.